Recently, someone asked me how he could backup his Android phone’s Rom manually via cmd; here it is- for easy access.

 Now, to the real deal!

-Run CMD and point to the folder where you have your ADB files (Windows: Right-click on the folder while holding SHIFT button, select Open command window here)
+Run CMD and point to the folder where you have your ADB files (Windows: Right-click on the folder while holding the SHIFT button, select Open command window here).

 Connect your device via a usb cable